 Thus the shepherds hear and go to the manger.
 Almost foreshadowing us they come to the manger.
 Why?

-Because at the center of the human story- the Christmas story – is the Christ child and he is the much-needed light.
-And with his birth, there isn’t just an announcement about the birth the very birth itself is announcement.
+Because at the centre of the human story- the Christmas story – is the Christ child and he is the much-needed light.
+And with his birth, there isn’t just an announcement about the birth the very birth itself is the announcement.

 So, of course, there is a choir of angels to declare: “Don’t be afraid!
 I bring you good news that will bring great joy to all people, the Savior—yes, the Messiah, the Lord—has been born today”

 We too come to the manger to meet Jesus the Christ.
 That is the heart of Christmas like he invited the shepherds he invites us and offers to us his very self; because he is the light the illuminates the hearts of humanity.